CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 ---
-title: "Gender differences in mobility patterns - an analysis on the example of Madrid"
+title: "Gender differences in mobility patterns - an analysis of Madrid"
 date:       2021-01-12T00:00:00+02:00
 image:      "gender_mobility_header.jpg"
 slug:       "gender_bias_and_mobility"
 summary: "Data analysis can be gender biased.
 This article explores how this applies to mobility.
-We analyzed open mobility data of Madrid to identify differences in mobility behaviour between men and women."
+We analyzed open mobility data from Madrid to identify differences in mobility behaviour between men and women."
 draft:      false
 categories:
     - CorrelAidX